 Evidence suggests that battery hens have insufficient room to maintain a normal ‘personal space’ and to escape from bullying by companions.
 Physiological stress levels are also higher in birds subject to spatial restriction.14

 In an attempt to prevent this behaviour from causing injuries to other hens, factory farmers routinely conduct beak-trimming or ‘debeaking’ on chicks.15 This most commonly involves the amputation or searing off of the upper and lower beak through the application of an electrically heated blade.16 Re-trimming may also be carried out if a hen’s beak grows back.17

 Debeaking can cause acute and chronic pain, particularly in older birds, due to tissue damage and nerve injury.
 In addition to the pain caused during and immediately following amputation, scientists believe the process can cause the beak to develop long-lasting and painful neuromas or tumours, which deter hens from using their beaks to forage or exhibit other natural behaviours.18

 Despite this, the ACT is the only State or Territory to have outlawed the practice,19 with all other Australian jurisdictions permitting it to be performed as a matter of routine without pain relief.20

-One of the most horrific aspects of egg production for all production systems (including free range) is the mass slaughter of male chicks.
+One of the most unknown and concerning aspects of egg production for all production systems (including free range) is the mass slaughter of male chicks.
 As males are not able to lay eggs and have not been selectively bred for their size or meat quality, male chicks are generally considered unsuitable for meat production, and accordingly, are slaughtered following hatching.

 These harmful practices ignore the research which demonstrates that like humans, chickens have preferences, particularly in terms of the environment in which they are kept, and experience physical sensations and emotional responses such as pain, fear, anxiety, pleasure and enjoyment.23 Studies have also shown that chickens are highly social animals with complex cognitive abilities.24

 Despite this, battery hens are afforded little protection under the Model Code of Practice for the Welfare of Animals: Domestic Poultry (4th Edition) (the Poultry Code) or State and Territory animal welfare laws, which mostly permit the cruelty of permanent confinement and debeaking.